 - Ensure consistent use of proper hand hygiene, standard precautions, contact precautions, and airborne precautions, along with the proper use of a National Institute for Occupational Safety and Health (NIOSH)-Approved N-95 respirator or higher

 - Clearly display signage for patients that lists symptoms and instructions to wear a face mask before entering the healthcare facility if symptoms are present.

-- Incorporate assessment questions to document a detailed travel history when patients present with fever, cough, or respiratory illness.
-Consider COVID-19 if the patient traveled to China within the last 14 days.
+- Incorporate assessment questions to document a detailed travel and community exposure history when patients present with fever, cough, or respiratory illness.

 - Identify, in advance, airborne infection isolation rooms (AIIR) or negative pressure rooms, for quarantine and screening

-- Outline staffing protocols to facilitate care of patients with COVID-19 and to minimize patient-to-patient transmission
+- Outline staffing protocols to facilitate care of patients with COVID-19 to minimize patient-to-patient and patient to health care worker transmission

 - Have available for immediate notification of Patient’s Under Investigation (PUI) the infection control personnel at your facility and the local and state health department.
 Click here for additional Recommendations for Reporting, Testing, and Specimen Collection and the fillable COVID-19 PUI case investigation form